-Explore the Flow Physics and Imaging Lab's research facilities, publications to date, and ongoing research projects.
+Explore the Flow Physics and Imaging Lab's research facilities, publications to date, and highlights of our research projects.

 Facilities